dehilsterlexis/dict-en-us/README.md

 - gender
 - other syntactic features like count etc.

-## Text Repository
+## Raw Data Repository
-The purpose of the text repository is to
+The purpose of the raw data repository is to archive dictionary information in the form of the most simple text files possible.
+This will allow for generating difference knowledge bases for the NLP-ENGINE as dictionary processing becomes more efficient.

 ## Long Term Goals
 - create a dictionary where each meaning for each word is deliniated